 Julia manages all of the diverse programming and activities that Writing NSW undertakes.

-Business and Property Manager
+Membership and Operations Manager

-Membership and Development Officer
+Professional Development Officer

 A team of caretakers is responsible for the upkeep of the Writing NSW building and facilities including cleaning, gardening, room set-up and maintenance.

-Jane Pochon – Deputy Chair
+Jane Pochon – Chair